kojiishi/east_asian_spacing/README.md

 ```

 Then install Python packages.
-The use of [pipenv] is recommended:
+The use of [pipenv] is recommended
+to create a separated Python environment from your system.
 ```sh
 % git clone https://github.com/kojiishi/east_asian_spacing
 % cd east_asian_spacing